ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/05-Setup_Conjur_Master.md

 6. Check your Conjur Master is running good
    ```
    6.1.
+Add a Inbound Rules in your AWS EC2 Jump Host Security Group to allow external access to your Jump Host TCP Port 443
+   6.2.
 Access your Conjur Web UI (that will be your Jump Host AWS public dns name)
         Example: https://ec2-xxxxxxxxxx.ap-east-1.compute.amazonaws.com/

-   6.2.
+   6.3.
 Login as admin and use your Conjur Master password in step 3
         If your Conjur Master is running good, you should be seeing samilar UI in below
    ```